ZidongWang123/PetMate/README.md

 The index.js file ties everything together, importing the necessary modules and setting up the server to listen for incoming requests.

 ## Illustrations
+The following diagram depicts the architecture of this project and how the files collaborate with each other.
 ![The following diagram depicts the architecture of this project and how the files collaborate with each other.](./Architecture.png)